JetBrains/kotlin-web-site/docs/topics/power-assert.md

 {type="warning"}

-The Kotlin Power-assert compiler plugin improves the debugging experience by providing detailed and contextual information in assertion failure messages.
+The Kotlin Power-assert compiler plugin improves the debugging experience by providing detailed failure messages with contextual information.
-It simplifies the process of writing tests by automatically generating failure messages that include intermediate values of the assertion expression.
+It simplifies the process of writing tests by automatically generating intermediate values in failure messages.
-It helps you quickly understand why a test failed without the need for complex assertion libraries.
+It helps you understand why a test failed without needing complex assertion libraries.

-Key features:
+The Power-assert plugin key features:

-- **Enhanced Error Messages**: The plugin captures and displays the values of variables and sub-expressions within the assertion, making it clear which part of the condition caused the failure.
+- **Enhanced error messages**: The plugin captures and displays the values of variables and sub-expressions within the assertion to clearly identify the cause of failure.
-- **Simplified Testing**: Automatically generates informative failure messages, reducing the need for complex assertion libraries.
+- **Simplified testing**: Automatically generates informative failure messages, reducing the need for complex assertion libraries.
-- **Supports Multiple Functions**: By default, it transforms `assert()` function calls but can also transform other functions like `require()`, `check()`, and `assertTrue()`.
+- **Supports multiple functions**: By default, it transforms `assert()` function calls but can also transform other functions, such as `require()`, `check()`, and `assertTrue()`.

 ## Apply the plugin